ZenBanana/ZenKit/README.md

 ## Usage

-The usage is very straight forward and simple.
-Say you want to use the `makeCircle()` function in the `ZB-UIViewExtension.swift` file
+The usage is very straight forward, say you want to use the `makeCircle()` function in the `ZB-UIViewExtension.swift` file
   1) Download Repo
   2) Add the file to your project
   3) Make this call wherever needed: `myView.makeCircle()`

+Its a pretty simple to use, just look over and use which ever files you deem necessary.